CNURobotics/chris_turtlebot_flexible_navigation/README.md

 This package has a number of dependencies.
 The quickest, and easiest method to get a demonstration up and running, is to follow the [CHRISLab Installation] below.
 This quickly sets up the entire CHRISLab system in a separate workspace.

-1) Ensure that you are running a recent ROS version; this system is tested on `ros-kinetic-desktop-full`.
+1) Ensure that you are running a recent ROS version; this system is tested on `ros-melodic-desktop-full`.
 See [ROS Installation] for more information.

 2) Follow the [CHRISLab Installation] guide
 * This will install the entire system in a new workspace.
 Once you build, you can run the Gazebo simulation based demonstration described below.